matthewdm0816/BridgeQA/README.md

 # Official codebase for _BridgeQA: Bridging the Gap between 2D and 3D Visual Question Answering: A Fusion Approach for 3D VQA_.

-## Acknowledgements
-We would like to thank [facebookresearch/votenet](https://github.com/facebookresearch/votenet) for the 3D object detection, [daveredrum/ScanRefer](https://github.com/daveredrum/ScanRefer) for the 3D localization codebase and [ScanQA](https://github.com/ATR-DBI/ScanQA/) for 3D question answering codebase.
-We also thank [BLIP](https://github.com/salesforce/BLIP/) for the 2D Vision-Language Model and architecture codebase.

 ## Installation
 Please follow the procedure in [INSTALLATION](docs/installation.md)

 ## Data Preparation
-Please follow the same procedure from [ScanQA](docs/dataset.md).
+Please follow the same procedure from [DATASET](docs/dataset.md).
+Also refer to ScanQA and ScanRefer.

 ## Results